 The present moment is the only moment that is real.
 Your most important task is to be here and now and enjoy the present moment.

-Here’s a meditation on conscious breathing guided by the venerable Thich Nhat Hahn himself.
+Here’s a meditation that teaches you to breathe consciously — guided by the venerable Thich Nhat Hahn himself.
 You might find it immensely useful.
 (Audio only)

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!